Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What does the Development Team should do when the CEO assign them an unplanned work in the middle of the Sprint?
+### What the Developers should do when the CEO assign them an unplanned work in the middle of the Sprint?

 - [ ] Inform the Scrum Master to work with his/her.
 - [ ] Reject it because they are independent.